BricksAndPieces/IOS-Portfolio/README.md

 # IOS-Portfolio
 A portfolio of all my IOS and swift shenanigans that I created in IOS Development.
-All projects are linked below with the state of completeness (more info availible in project readme's)
+All projects are linked below with the state of completeness (more info availible in project readme's).
+This repository includes all my projects that I made in XCode using swift.
+Some projects are really cool and other projects are garbage.
+They are all here.

 ### Completed Projects
 [QuizApp](https://github.com/BricksAndPieces/IOS-Portfolio/tree/master/QuizApp)